-Aerpio Pharmaceuticals, Inc. (the "Company") is a biopharmaceutical company focused on developing compounds that activate Tie2 to treat ocular diseases and diabetic complications.
+Aerpio Pharmaceuticals, Inc. (the "Company") is a biopharmaceutical company focused on developing compounds that activate Tie2 to treat ocular diseases and diabetic complications, as well as other indications in which the Company believes that activation of Tie2 may have therapeutic potential, including acute respiratory distress syndrome ("ARDS") associated with COVID-19 infections.
 The Company was incorporated as Zeta Acquisition Corp.
 II ("Zeta") in the State of Delaware on November 16, 2007.
 Zeta was a "shell company" (as defined in Rule 12b-2 of the Securities Exchange Act of 1934, as amended).